skypilot-org/skypilot/docs/source/examples/sky-serve.rst

 Why Sky Serve?

 * **Bring any serving framework** (vLLM, TGI, FastAPI, ...) and scale it across regions/clouds
-* **Reduce costs and increase availability** of service replicas by leveraging multiple/cheaper locations and hardware
+* **Reduce costs and increase availability** of service replicas by leveraging multiple/cheaper locations and hardware (spot instances)
 * **Out-of-the-box load-balancing and autoscaling** of service replicas
 * Manage multi-cloud, multi-region deployments with a single control plane
 * Everything is launched inside your cloud accounts and VPCs